What is GPS Tracking?

 Real-time traffic information - optional for some GPS tracking systems

-Monitoring and control over driving behaviour - information about speed, pauses, routes, overall driving hours per day, per vehicle and more.
+Monitoring and control over driving behaviour - information about speed, pauses and more.

 Decrease in carbon emissions through reduction of idle time.